Realferuzbek/f_s_tates/README.md

 ## Further improvements

-- Integrate payment providers and transactional email services.
+- Layer in live inventory feeds and atelier availability to keep quantities up to the minute.
-- Add guest checkout and saved payment methods.
+- Integrate payment gateways and transactional communications for production readiness.
-- Expand the admin area with product creation/editing flows and analytics.
+- Expand the admin studio with product creation, curation tools, and editorial scheduling.